WildBird's 20th annual photo contest

 * All birds photographed for this contest must be alive and living in the wild.
 Controlled studio portraits, photos of captive birds and "posed" birds -- especially nestlings -- will not be accepted.

-* Write the entry's category on the front, lower-left area of the envelope.
+* Please write the entry's category on the front, lower-left area of the envelope.
+Failure to do so will disqualify the entry.

 * Every image must arrive with a separate, completed entry form.
 Photocopies of the form are acceptable.